oakhamcommunitytheatre/oct-constitution/README.md

 <a name="a7s2"/>

-**Section II –** An event proposal may only be approved for action after receiving a majority vote at an action proposal meeting.
+**Section II –** An action proposal may only be approved for action after receiving a majority vote at an action proposal meeting.
 A meeting cannot be held within 72 hours of the decision to hold it.

 <a name="a7s3"/>